 Academic Book Launch 2/1 – Presenting the book by Emil Brix and Erhard Busek: Bába Iván, iASK deputy director

 Academic Book Launch 2/2 – Roundtable discussion with

 Iván Bába, historian, Deputy Director, iASK

 Erhard Busek, former Vice-Chancellor of Austria, Director, IDM

-The post-1989 euphoria, feeding off of the supposed ‘end of history’ and the perceived victory of liberalism, however, was short-lived.
-Now the pressing questions we face are: How and under what circumstances did the new history of Central Europe begin after 1989-90?
-What kind of opportunities and dangers arise from the current state of Central Europe for the future of Europe?
-Can Central Europe show the way forward for the European Union to overcome its permanent crisis?
+The question of the day is: how and under what conditions did the new history of Central Europe begin after 1989-90?
+What chances and dangers does Central Europe offer for the future of the continent?
+Could Central Europe be the region to lead the way for the European Union in crisis?